bas-ansible-roles-collection/ruby2/CHANAGELOG.md

 * Refactored package installation tests
 * Migrating from new Ansible Galaxy namespace, from 'BARC' to 'bas-ansible-roles-collection'
 * Migrating from old Ansible Galaxy 'categories' to new 'tags' meta-data
+* Refactored role to use Pristine base project - BARC flavour version 0.2.0
+* Upgrading to Ruby 2.3 on Ubuntu systems using non-systems sources, from 2.2

 ### Removed